rancher/docs/content/k3s/latest/en/advanced/_index.md

 # Auto-Deploying Manifests

-Any file found in `/var/lib/rancher/k3s/server/manifests` will automatically be deployed to Kubernetes in a manner similar to `kubectl apply`, also file changes.
-Be aware that file deletions are being ignored and you do need to do this manually.
+Any file found in `/var/lib/rancher/k3s/server/manifests` will automatically be deployed to Kubernetes in a manner similar to `kubectl apply`, both on startup and when the file is changed on disk.
+Deleting files out of this directory will not delete the corresponding resources from the cluster.

 For information about deploying Helm charts, refer to the section about [Helm.](../helm)